 The American government’s stated goal in engaging the North Korean dictator—who was found, in a report compiled by the International Bar Association War Crimes Committee, to be culpable for numerous crimes against humanity—is the complete denuclearization of North Korea, a goal that most regional analysts consider extremely unlikely.

 “North Korea has previously confirmed to us its willingness to denuclearize,”said Pompeo ahead of the summit.
-“President Trump believes the United States has the opportunity to change the trajectory of our relationship.”
+“President Trump believes the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States has the opportunity to change the trajectory of our relationship.”